 People who have had TB say that taking medicine every day for 6 months is difficult.
 So it is a good idea to get somebody to help you take your medicine.
 This person is called a DOTS supporter.
-DOTS means Directly Observed Treatment Short-course (someone supports you while you take your course of medicine).
+This means Directly Observed Treatment Short-course.

-- Ask at the clinic about getting help with taking your medicine. - You can choose your helper the person can be a neighbour, a shop steward at work, a local teacher or a nurse at a clinic. - It is important that the person is nearby and easy to get to every day. - Your helper will keep your medicine and give it to you every day. - Your helper will also encourage you to carry on with the treatment when you get tired of it, or start to forget it. - It is important to take your medicine every day - even when you feel better.
+- Ask at the clinic about getting help with taking your medicine. - You can choose your helper the person can be a neighbour, a shop steward at work, a local teacher or a nurse at a clinic.

+■ It is important that the person is nearby and easy to get to every day.

+Your helper will keep your medicine and give it to you every day.

+■ Your helper will also encourage you to carry on with the treatment when you get tired of it, or start to forget it.

+It is important to take your medicine every day - even when you feel better.